Grateful American Book Prize

 About the Grateful American™ Book Prize

-This new literary award is his way of recognizing authors who create absorbing works of literature for 7th to 9th graders about American events and personalities — an idea suggested to him by the late Dr. Bruce Cole, the former Chairman of the National Endowment for the Humanities.
+This literary award is David Bruce Smith’s way of recognizing authors who create absorbing works of literature for 7th to 9th graders about American events and personalities—an idea suggested to him by the late Dr. Bruce Cole, the former Chairman of the National Endowment for the Humanities.

-Dr. Cole and Smith have long shared their concern that history has been subjugated by science and math.
+Dr. Cole and Smith had long shared their concern that history has been subjugated by science and math.

-“Over the past several decades schools have gradually deemphasized history in the classroom with the result that kids today do not know who George Washington and Benjamin Franklin were,” David is quick to note.
+“Over the past several decades schools have gradually de-emphasized history in the classroom with the result that kids today do not know who George Washington and Benjamin Franklin were,” Smith is quick to note.

 In fact, he cited an Internet history survey of about 1,000 Americans conducted by the American Revolution Center.
 “A shocking 83% of those who took the test failed miserably.
 Half of them did not know that the American Revolution took place before the Civil War.
 It was an extremely embarrassing way to prove how little people know about even the most basic facts of the country’s past.”

-Dr. Cole said that one reason “practical” subjects are stressed in our schools today is because math and science are the cornerstones of the high tech world in which we live.
+Cole said that one reason “practical” subjects are stressed in our schools today is because math and science are the cornerstones of the high-tech world in which we live.
 But, he added, “I’m not so sure that having a degree in a technical subject offers easier access to a job than a degree in history.”

 A Grateful American

-David had a close relationship with his grandfather, real estate developer and philanthropist Charles E. Smith, a Russian immigrant who came to America in 1911 and it was he who instilled in David a passion for history.
+Smith had a close relationship with his grandfather, real estate developer and philanthropist Charles E. Smith, a Russian immigrant who came to America in 1911; he was the one who influenced David’s interest in history.

 His father, Robert H. Smith, who assumed leadership of the Smith family real estate concerns, and his mother, the renowned artist, Clarice Smith, reinforced David’s love of history.
 “They believed in education and felt very fortunate to be able to live in a country where you could say and think anything you wanted.”

-“I was energized by their passion and, in turn, from the time I was in third grade I became an eager reader of books, especially biographies.
+“I was energized by their enthusiasm,—and, from the time I was in third grade I became an eager reader of books, especially biographies.
 As a matter of fact, once I was criticized by an English teacher for reading too many biographies and not enough fiction,” David recalled.

 ‘Historical Amnesiacs’